Crypto-KK/Pinksale-sniper-bot/README.md

 # Pinksale-sniper-bot
-Pinksale super fast sniper bot, confirme contribution on first block easily
+Pinksale super fast sniper bot, confirm contribution on first/second block easily.(Using a fast private node and vps easily first block)

 Contact Telegram: @CryptoJoinSmith for price.

-Dxsale version coming soon...
-Pancakeswap frontrun bot coming soon...

 # Preview

+My bot can easily enter in a super hype presale in first or second block

 <img src="https://github.com/Crypto-KK/Pinksale-sniper-bot/blob/main/new_bot1.png" />

 <img src="https://github.com/Crypto-KK/Pinksale-sniper-bot/blob/main/new_transaction1.png" />

-# Introduction

-The bot is used for Pinksale presale or fair launch only, Support BSC/ETH chain.

 ## How to use